aiidateam/aiida-tutorials/docs/pages/2019_IIT_Mandi_India/index.rst

 Acknowledgements
 ----------------

-The |tutorial_name| was made possible by support from IIT Mandi, MARVEL, MaX, MarketPlace and EPFL, and kindly hosted by IIT Mandi.
+The |tutorial_name| was made possible by support from IIT Mandi and MARVEL, and kindly hosted by IIT Mandi.

 .. image:: sponsors/iit_mandi.jpg
    :target: http://iitmandi.ac.in/